schwemmecomics/schwemme-comics/content/comics/125/index.en.md

 New art style!
 I think I'll keep it.
 One should build up on success.

 *I thought of adorning myself with the feathers of someone else.
 In this case the feathers of Parker and Stone.
-Maybe I more elaborate panels will distract from my uncreative jokes.
+Maybe I more elaborate panels will distract from my uncreative jokes.*

----